Laderlappen/MyTDGame/README.md

   - Set correct spawn points for two players.
   - Let player 1 control one robot.
   - Let player 2 control the other robot.
-  - Stick control work walking the robot around the ring.
+  - Stick control for walking the robot around the ring.
 - Collision
   - Robot hand collision with other robot hands and head.
   - Detect when opponent robot touches other robot head.